Float Fishing In Ontario – When, Where And How

 If you set your leader up properly using what I call the shot line leader the fish will not see the colored line.
 If you don’t the fish could see the lines if the line is close enough to your bait.

-Having to the line to close to the bait is a common mistake.
+Having the line too close to the bait is a common mistake.

-For all my fishing, guiding, and Centerpin fishing classes, I use the Raven High-Vis Yellow mainline in 8-pound test.
-10-pound line also works well.
+For all my fishing, guiding, and Centerpin fishing classes, I use the Raven High-Vis Yellow mainline inan 8-pound test.
+A 10-pound line also works well.

 Is Braiding Line Good For Float Fishing?